decentraland/adr/content/ADR-325-partial-deployments.md

 ### Open questions

 1. Feature detection currently relies on the `400` described in Compatibility.
 A positive signal, such as a field in the server's `/about` response, would let clients choose the protocol before uploading.
-2. The Worlds server currently answers byte rate and staging budget rejections with `400`; it MUST switch to `429` with `Retry-After` to conform.
+2. Quota rejections are `400`, so the reference client treats them as terminal and abandons the upload even when waiting would succeed, as with the byte rate window.
+Both servers could move them to `429` with `Retry-After` together in a later revision.

 ## RFC 2119 and RFC 8174